Kishotta/Laravel-Multi-Tenancy/README.md

 ## Demonstration

+To get the project working locally, duplicate `.env.example` and rename it to `.env`, then run the following commands in the project directory before proceeding:

+1. `composer install`
+2. `npm install && npm run dev`
+3. `php artisan cache:clear`
+4. `php artisan key:generate`

 ### Database Setup

 This project includes seeders for populating 5 tenants for each of the 2 different tenant types: `Contractor`s and `Operator`s.
 Run the database migrations and seeders with `php artisan migrate:fresh --seed`.